shopware5/devdocs/source/developers-guide/http-cache/index.md

 This is highly recommended, as this will allow you to have full cached pages AND almost instant cache updates, if e.g. the price of an item changes.
 * Alternate proxy URL: When not using Shopware built in cache, enter the IP of your cache here.
-This will allow you to invalidate / clear your remote cache from within Shopware.
+This will allow you to invalidate / clear your remote cache from within Shopware. **If you use Nginx without Varnish, you have to add the URL to Shopware here with a custom URL path, because Nginx does not allow BAN requests on "/".
+Example:  http://example.com/ban**
 * Admin view: Do not cache frontend pages if you are signed in as an admin.
 * [Cache controller times](/blog/2015/02/11/understanding-the-shopware-http-cache/#whitelisted-controllers): Which
 controller should be cached for how long?
 The `Controller` column contains the controller's module + the controller's name.